Scheduling a Campus Visit

 Please note that the University of Kentucky is in the Eastern Time Zone.

-The Visitor Center offers 30-minute information sessions followed by 90-minute campus tours every weekday at the University of Kentucky.
-The information session is designed to cover admission, scholarship, and housing information for prospective freshmen.
+The Visitor Center offers 30-minute enrollment information sessions followed by 90-minute campus tours every weekday at the University of Kentucky.
+The enrollment session is designed to cover admission, scholarship and housing information for prospective freshmen.
 (The Visitor Center also offers select transfer student sessions and tours each month; see below for more information.)

 After your information session, you'll be led by a student tour guide on a 90-minute walking tour of campus.
-Your tour will include stops at William T. Young Library, the University's largest library; Jacobs Science Building; Haggin Hall, a suite-style residence hall that opened Fall 2015; The 90, a new dining facility; the Johnson Center, our largest recreation facility; and various other landmarks on campus.
+Your tour will include stops at William T. Young Library, the University's largest library; Jacobs Science Building; Haggin Hall, a suite-style residence hall that opened Fall 2015; Gatton College of Business and Economics Building; Gatton Student Center, and various other landmarks on campus.
 We tour rain, snow or shine, so dress comfortably!

 There's no doubt that the best way to feel the energy and excitement on UK's campus is to come see it for yourself.
 Some of the benefits of visiting on a weekday include:

 - Get the truest feel of life as a Wildcat when you visit while students are moving about between classes.